GBA’s 2020 Brownfield Seminar Will Be Virtual – Oct. 6 & 7

 - Recorded sessions – we intend to record the sessions and make them available to those who have registered for the program.
 This means you can revisit information at a later date, and if you have a conflict during one of the sessions you can still access that information.

 - Continuing education credits* – this educational program offers an opportunity to earn up to six continuing education credits.
 For the first time ever, GBA is submitting the Brownfield Seminar to the Georgia Bar Association to offer CLE credits.

 - Zoom – we are considering employing the Zoom platform.
 In addition to the ease of use this allows, we are looking forward to leveraging features such as breakout sessions to provide networking opportunities.
 Please advise us if that program is NOT accepted by your company.

 This seminar will provide quality education opportunities with a wide range of participants, including leading development, legal, engineering, risk management, economic development, and other professionals throughout Georgia and beyond with a shared interest in cleaning and redeveloping contaminated properties and revitalizing surrounding areas around the state.

 We are pleased to share our 2020 GBA Brownfield Seminar line-up, to be presented via Zoom on October 6-7, 2020.
 While we have pivoted to a virtual format, we are excited to offer the same great quality, educational program you have come to expect at this annual event.
-We’ll be sharing additional details on these presentations and additional presenters – and stay tuned for the announcement of our exciting keynote speakers!

 Thank You to our 2020 GBA Brownfield Seminar Sponsors